plafer/apachelite/README.md

 # Apachelite
-Apachelite is a *very* basic HTTP server written in C. Its sole purpose is to give me practice in C, and know the ins and outs of HTTP.
+Apachelite is a *very* basic HTTP server written in C. I wrote it to practice writing in C and to know the ins and outs of HTTP.
 I find it very interesting and instructive to decorticate how an HTTP server really works.

 ## Features